 Data Systems

-OCS moorings are equipped with three different data collection systems, which transmit data to Seattle via satellite communications.
+Since inception, OCS moorings have been equipped with a variety of data collection systems, which transmit data to Seattle via satellite communications.

 Flex